Gregoria Mariska Tunjung

-Gregoria Mariska Tunjung Cahyaningsih (born 11 August 1999) is an Indonesian badminton player who plays in the singles event.
-Her club is PB.
-Mutiara Cardinal in Bandung, West Java, and entered the national team in 2013.
-She won the girls' singles title at the 2017 World Junior Championships.
-Tunjung also featured in the Indonesian women's winning team at the 2022 Asia Team Championships.
+Gregoria Mariska Tunjung Cahyaningsih (born 11 August 1999) is an Indonesian badminton player in women's singles and an Olympic medalist.
+She started her career at the badminton club PB Mutiara Cardinal in Bandung, West Java, and was called to the national team in 2013.
+She was the girls' singles champion at the 2017 World Junior Championships.
+Tunjung also captained the Indonesia women's team at the 2022 Asia Team Championships, where they emerged champions.
+Tunjung's best achievement is when she won the bronze medal at the 2024 Summer Olympics in Paris.

 Career

-In 2014, Tunjung reached the final of the Malaysia International.
-En route to the final, she had to start from the qualifying round, then beat the first seed Aprilia Yuswandari.
+In 2014, Tunjung reached the final of the Malaysia International from qualifying round, beating among them the first seed Aprilia Yuswandari.
 Unfortunately, in the final round she was defeated by Chen Jiayuan in straight game.
-In 2015, at the age of 16, Tunjung has won a BWF International Series title in Singapore defeating host player Yeo Jia Min in the final.
-She later won an International Challenge at the Indonesia International held in Surabaya.
+In 2015, at the age of 16, Tunjung became champion at the Singapore International, defeating home favorite Yeo Jia Min in the final.
+She later won the Indonesia International Challenge held in Surabaya.

 In 2016, Tunjung won the silver medal in the girls' singles event at the Asian Junior Championships.

 Tunjung opened the 2017 season by reaching the final of the BWF Grand Prix in the Syed Modi International.
-Ranked as World number 120, Tunjung finished as runner-up after defeated by P. V. Sindhu the first seed and 2016 Olympic silver medalists.
+She finished as runner-up after her defeat to first seed and 2016 Olympic silver medalist P. V. Sindhu.
 She also finished runner-up to Kisona Selvaduray at the Indonesia International Series.
-In August, Tunjung won the bronze medals at the South East Asian Games in the women's singles and team event.
+In August, Tunjung obtained bronze medals at the individual and team events of the SEA Games.
 In October, Tunjung becomes the first Indonesian in 25 years to win the World Junior Championship girls' singles title.

-In 2018, Tunjung won the women's singles title at the Finnish Open beating her compatriot Ruselli Hartawan in the final.

-In 2019, Tunjung helps Indonesia women's team won the silver medal at the Southeast Asian Games.